Sue writes about dreams, real estate, mental health, human resources, and parenting.

-Different cultures assign either negative or positive characteristics to snakes, so its important to consider the dreamer's culture.
+Different cultures assign either negative or positive characteristics to snakes, so when interpreting dreams about snakes, it's important to consider the dreamer's culture.

 - Depending on the context of the dream and the dreamer’s culture, snakes may represent someone that is trying to harm the dreamer in an underhanded, sly, and sneaky manner.

 - Snakes can be seen as phallic, and they are symbols of sex and temptation.
 They often represent something negative, fearful, untrustworthy, or mysterious.

 - As a positive symbol, snakes represent transformation, knowledge, and wisdom.
 They may represent self-renewal and positive changes for the dreamer.

 - When you observe their biological nature, you will see that snakes are skilled predators that adapt and shed their skin, and may be poisonous.
 These traits could be viewed as both negative and positive.
 The experience that the dreamer has with snakes is important for determining the true meaning.